⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Natural Gas Sales

-Transmission and sale of natural gas.
+Transmission and direct sales of natural gas to end-users.

 🎯 WHY THIS MATTERS